FastestMolasses/Spotify-Recommendation-Engine/README.md

 ```
 SPOTIFY_CLIENT_ID=<client id>
 SPOTIFY_SECRET=<application secret>
+TRAINING_PLAYLIST_ID=<your playlist ID>
 ```

+The playlist ID is the ID of the playlist you want to analyze.
+I recommend putting all the songs you want to anaylze into a new playlist and use that for your training.

 The Spotify script is now ready to be used to scrape song data.
+Run the `main.py` script in order to scrape and analyze your songs.
+Data will be saved in the `data/` folder.